akmalfaditya/Bootcamp/Practice/Web Development/Repository MVC/README.md

 ## Step-by-Step Implementation Guide

 This section provides a detailed, step-by-step guide on how to implement the Repository Design Pattern from scratch.
-Follow these steps to transform a basic MVC application into one that uses the Repository pattern.
+Follow these steps to transform a basic MVC application into one that uses the Repository pattern with direct repository usage.

 ### Phase 1: Project Setup and Preparation